Delayed phase mixing in the self-gravitating Galactic disc: Discussion

-Recently, \citet{2025arXiv250719579W} measured the phase spiral properties, including the winding time, across the local disc within $\lesssim 4$~kpc of the Sun using the \textit{Gaia} DR3 data set.
-They found that the observed winding time increases with $R_g$, which contrasts with our $N$-body simulation result showing that the azimuthally averaged winding time decreases with $R_g$ (see Fig.~\ref{fig:t_fit_t_Rg_abs}).
-This discrepancy may arise from the observational selection function: the \textit{Gaia} data cover only a limited azimuthal range (roughly $\pm 25^{\circ}$ around the Sun-Galactic centre line).
+Recently, \citet{2025arXiv250719579W} measured the properties of the phase spiral, including the winding time, across the local disc within $\lesssim 4$~kpc of the Sun using the \textit{Gaia} DR3 dataset.
+They found that the observed winding time increases with $R_g$.
+This contrasts with our $N$-body simulation result, which showed that the azimuthally averaged winding time decreases with $R_g$ (see Fig.~\ref{fig:t_fit_t_Rg_abs}).
+This discrepancy might arise from the observational selection function: the \textit{Gaia} data only cover a limited azimuthal range (roughly $\pm 25^{\circ}$ around the Sun-Galaxy centre line).
 Figure~\ref{fig:Rg_theta_nb} illustrates a substantial variation in the winding time with azimuthal angle in our $N$-body model, suggesting that the dependence on $R_g$ may change when restricted to a limited azimuthal range rather than the entire disc.
 This indicates that both the azimuthal and radial dependence of the time lag $\Delta t$ in Eq.~\eqref{eq:correction} must be taken into account in order to use the phase spiral as a reliable dynamical clock.

+Finally, we note the possible effect of the gas disc, which is not included in our $N$-body model.
+The presence of gas alters the gravitational potential of the disc and can also modify the damping rate of disc oscillations through dissipative processes \citep{2022MNRAS.515.5951T}.
+Due to these effects, the inclusion of a gas disc can change the time lag $\Delta t$.
+Furthermore, $N$-body+gas simulations by \citet{2025MNRAS.542.1987T} demonstrated that phase spirals can be generated by stochastic perturbations in turbulent gas disc via the mechanism proposed by \citet{2023MNRAS.521..114T}.
+These results suggest that phase spirals in the MW disc might not be attributable to the Sgr impact alone.
+We need further investigations with high-resolution $N$-body+gas simulations to understand the formation and evolution of phase spirals in more realistic discs.